swiftlang/swift-foundation/CONTRIBUTING.md

 Contributions to Foundation are welcome!
 This project follows the [contribution guidelines for the Swift project](https://swift.org/contributing/#contributing-code).

-All changes that affect public types, methods, or other API must be proposed through the [Foundation Evolution Process](Evolution.md).
+Please see the [Foundation Evolution Process](Evolution.md) for any change that adds or modifies public API.

 ## Licensing